 Unfortunately, it's not always easy or possible to avoid the things that trigger your allergies.
 If that's the case for you, these at-home treatments may give you some relief:

-Apply cold compresses to your eyes to ease the allergic reaction.
+Apply cool compresses to your eyes to ease the allergic reaction.

 Use artificial tears or lubricating eye drops.